 How do I have a new browser window open when viewing attachments or links?

-Note: Windows accessed from the Oracle Service Cloud console using the Go, Community and Help windows may take over an existing browser instead of opening a new browser.
+Note: Windows accessed from the Oracle B2C Service console using the Go, Community and Help windows may take over an existing browser instead of opening a new browser.
 This is due to an Internet Explorer setting.
 To have new windows open for these links, in an IE browser, go to Tools > Internet Options > Advanced.
 Under the Browser heading, clear the checkbox next to Reuse Windows for Launching Shortcuts.

 Links in Answers